-The default swapping mechanism in Linux is just swap.
+The default swapping mechanism in Linux is just swap (or plain swap).
 It’s either set up as a swap partition or as a swap file, depending on how it’s installed by your Linux distribution.
 Modern internal storage drives are large enough that worrying about that space is completely unnecessary.

 A section on paging at Wikipedia explains it far better than I can.

 I can’t speak for all distributions, of course.
 The Debian/Ubuntu-based distributions I’ve used in the last few years have it already installed.
 It just needs to be activated.
 The documentation page at Kernel.org explains it well enough.

 In my experience, zswap didn’t work much better than swap.
 When a rogue process caused my computer to use 80-85 percent of its memory, swapping slowed everything down to minutes instead of seconds.

 I haven’t used plain swap in so long, I can’t tell you when swapping started to kick in.
 With zswap, and with swappiness set to 10, the system started swapping before it reached 60 percent.

 If you search for and read zram information and opinions at various sources, it wouldn’t seem to be mature enough to work with.
 Well, it was included in the mainline Linux kernel at version 3.14 in March 2014.
 As of the original date of this article (in case I rewrite it later on), it’s been more than six years.
 I should think it’s pretty mature by now.